Kadika38/Portfolio-David-Ryan/README.md

     The other three tiles are currently placeholders for future projects.
     The bottom of the page has a 'Contact Me' section with my phone number and email address as well as a link to my GitHub.

-    P.S.
-The placeholder links work, to showcase my abilities.
-    Since they are just placeholders, they just open a funny image in another tab.

 ## Screenshot

 ![Screenshot of Website](assets/screenshotOfPortfolio.jpg)